Regulative Rules

 HENCE FULFILLED

-LEST BREACH BY Seller BECAUSE "failed to deliver"
+LEST BREACH BY Seller BECAUSE "failed to deliver within 14 days"

 LEST BREACH